abayomipopoola/abayomipopoola/src/pages/blockchain-technology/index.md

 In recent years, new members are joining the _Bitcoin/Altcoins_ community, not for any ideological reason but practical ones.
 Whether or not bitcoin will be worth millions isn’t the main question for many computer scientists, investors, and entrepreneurs.
-To them, Satoshi Nakamoto’s real invention is the _Blockchain Technology_—a global open ledger which can be used to share much more than just money.
+To them, Satoshi Nakamoto’s real invention is the _Blockchain Technology_--a global open ledger which can be used to share much more than just money.

 While the original purpose of the blockchain technology is powering bitcoin, it is capable of so much more.
 Blockchain is a suite of distributed ledger that can be programmed to record and track anything of value,